-The Company's OTC-cleared derivatives are effected through central clearing counterparties and its exchange-traded derivatives are effected through regulated exchanges.
+The Company's OTC-cleared derivatives are effected through central clearing counterparties, and its exchange-traded derivatives are effected through regulated exchanges.
 Such positions are marked to market and margined on a daily basis (both initial margin and variation margin), and the Company has minimal exposure to credit-related losses in the event of nonperformance by counterparties to such derivatives.
-The Company currently pledges cash and securities, which are restricted to sale, to satisfy this collateral requirement.